Page IV: Research in Law & Psychiatry

 18. Psychiatric medication can cause medical problems such as nausea, dizziness, lethargy and sluggishness.

-X. Alcoholics Anonymous Guidebook
+X. Alcoholics Anonymous Text

 1. Destructive drinking